Modern Machine Learning for LHC Physicists: Classification

+This representation takes into account the relation to all other entries of our input vector or sequence.
+Because of the sum over the value basis, it is explicitly permutation invariant.
+The transformer-encoder is only trained together with the respective network, but we can assume that the network training will construct an orthogonal basis of key and value vectors to make optimal use of the information encoded in the data.

-We start with single-headed self-attention illustrated in Fig.~\ref{fig:attn}.
+Let us move on to the proper single-headed self-attention illustrated in Fig.~\ref{fig:attn}.
 Let us assume that we are again analyzing $C$ jet constituents, so the vector $x_1$ describes the phase space position for the first constituent in an unordered list.
 If we stick to an image-like representation, the complete vector $x$ will be $C$ copies of the 3-dimensional phase space vector given in Eq.\eqref{eq:vec_image}.
-First, we define a latent or query representation of $x_1$ through a learned \underline{weight matrix} $W^Q$,
+First, we generalize Eq.\eqref{eq:toy_transformer_wq} and define a proper query representation of $x_1$ in a general latent space through a learned \underline{weight matrix} $W^Q$,

 If we cover all constituents, $W^Q$ becomes a block-diagonal matrix of size $3C$.
-Next, to relate all constituents $x_1~...~x_C$ to $x_1$, we define a learned \underline{key matrix}
+To relate all constituents $x_1~...~x_C$ to $x_1$ we define a learned \underline{key matrix}

-We then project all keys $k_1~...~k_C$ onto the latent representation of $x_1$, namely $q_1$, using a scalar product.
-Modulo some details this defines a set of, in our case, 3-dimensional vectors like
+We use a scalar product to project all keys $k_1~...~k_C$ onto $q_1$.
+Modulo some details this defines a set of 3-dimensional vectors in analogy to Eq.\eqref{eq:toy_transformer_a},

+all in reference to $x_1$.
+It gives us a quadratic attention matrix, similar to the adjacency matrix Eq.\eqref{eq:adjacency} of a graph,